kavia-common/recipe-explorer-222438-222447/frontend/README.md

 ## Accessibility & Modals
 - Modals (RecipeForm, ConfirmDialog, DetailModal) prevent background scroll while open using a body lock class and are internally scrollable.

+## Community (Client-side only)
+Data is stored in localStorage; no backend.
+Keys:
+- app_comments:v1: array of comments { id, recipeId, authorId, authorName?, comment, createdAt, updatedAt }
+- app_likes:v1: { [userId]: { [recipeId]: true } }
+- app_follows:v1: { [userId]: { followingChefIds: string[] } }
+- app_user_profile:v1: { id, displayName }

+Features:
+- Comments: add/edit/delete your own in the Recipe Detail modal; paginated display.
+- Likes: like/unlike from the card or detail; counts update instantly.
+- Share: uses Web Share API or copies link to clipboard with a toast fallback.
+- Chefs: follow/unfollow derived chefs; Chefs page lists chefs with follower counts and top recipes.
+- Settings: set your display name under /#/settings for use in comments.

+Privacy:
+- All data is local to your browser and never sent to a server.
+- Clearing browser storage will remove your community data.

+Admin:
+- Dashboard shows total comments, total likes, top 5 most-liked recipes, and most-followed chefs.
+- Recipes table includes Likes and Comments columns.